9 Best Ways to Keep Rugs From Slipping on Laminate Floors (Must-Try!)

 Can area rugs ruin laminate floors?

-Despite laminate flooring’s affordability and durability, it can still be stained or scratched by dyes or rough fibers.
+Laminate flooring is affordability and durability.
+But, it can still be stained or scratched by dyes or rough fibers.
 Natural fiber, plastic, or other rough-textured rugs will scratch laminate flooring.

 Will latex-backed rugs damage laminate floors?

-There is a possibility that latex-backed rugs can permanently stain laminate floors due to the presence of plasticizers that react with the surface and cause discoloration.
+There is a possibility that latex-backed rugs can permanently stain laminate floors.
+The plasticizers in the latex react with the surface and cause discoloration.

 Will carpet tape ruin laminate floors?